harperreed/harper.blog/content/post/giving.md

 ## My block, My hood

-Jahmal Cole has an amazing program that is helping young people on the south side do real work.
+Jahmal Cole has an amazing program that is helping young people on the south side do amazing work.
 He is inspiring and really knows where help is needed. **GIVE THEM YOUR MONEY.**

 ### [Donate here](https://www.formyblock.org/checkout/donate?donatePageId=5e66b35da4656772cbbeb786)